kav-institute/Mono-3D-with-Diverse-Camera-Models/README.md

 <img src="/Images/IntrinsicVForward.png" width="400">

 ## Approach
-The training data of many previous approaches contains limited images and types of cameras, which challenges data diversity and network capacity.
+The training data of many previous approaches contains limited types of cameras, which challenges data diversity and network capacity.
-We propose a data augmentation pipeline from high-resolution equirectangular panoramas to generate diverse types of cameras during and mounting angles training and testing.
+We propose a data augmentation pipeline from high-resolution equirectangular panoramas to generate diverse types of cameras and mounting angles during training and testing.
 We use the [OmniCV-Lib](https://github.com/kaustubh-sadekar/OmniCV-Lib) (with some modifications) for our augmentation.

 <img src="/Images/augmentation_ladybug.png" width="400">